aws-samples/aws-cloudhsm-cloudformation-template/README.md

 Once you're in the terminal session:

-1. Execute `$ sudo /opt/cloudhsm/bin/cloudhsm-cli interactive`
+1. Execute `$ /opt/cloudhsm/bin/cloudhsm-cli interactive`
 2. A subset of the [commands](https://docs.aws.amazon.com/cloudhsm/latest/userguide/cloudhsm_cli-reference.html) can be executed before logging in.
 For example:
   * `user list` - Lists the set of users.